Market Review 2022: After a Down Year, Looking to the Past as a Guide

 SINGAPORE

 This material is deemed to be issued by Dimensional Fund Advisors Pte.
-Ltd., which is regulated by the Monetary Authority of Singapore and holds a capital markets services license for fund management.
+Ltd. (UEN:201210847M), which is regulated by the Monetary Authority of Singapore and holds a capital markets services license for fund management.

-This advertisement has not been reviewed by the Monetary Authority of Singapore and should not be shown to prospective retail investors.
+This advertisement has not been reviewed by the Monetary Authority of Singapore or the Central Provident Fund (CPF) Board.

 FOR PROFESSIONAL INVESTORS IN HONG KONG